Photon region boundary for stationary axisymmetric black holes: Introduction

 \section{Introduction}

-The radio-imaging of the silhouette of the supermassive black holes M87* and Sgr A* released by Event Horizon Telescope (EHT) collaboration \cite{EHT BH image M87, EHT BH image Milkyway} have opened up new avenues of probing strong field regimes and testing modified theories of gravity.
+The radio-imaging of the silhouette of the supermassive black holes M87* and Sgr A* released by the Event Horizon Telescope (EHT) collaboration \cite{EHT BH image M87, EHT BH image Milkyway} has opened up new avenues of probing strong field regimes and testing modified theories of gravity.
 Investigations of photon trajectories around black hole geometries and accretion physics play a key role in such studies.
-In the former, comprehensive exploration of light rings, photon region, and their projection effects are significant in understanding how the black hole shadow appears to a distant observer for various black hole solutions in different gravity theories.
+In the former, a comprehensive exploration of light rings, photon region, and their projection effects is significant in understanding how the black hole shadow appears to a distant observer for various black hole solutions in different gravity theories.
 For a review of such studies, see \cite{ShadhowBraneBH, ShadowRegularRotatingBH, ShadowAnalytic, ShadowEDGB_BH, FalckeBH, Volker Review, Horizon-scale tests of gravity theories, Constraining parameters, Rotating regular BHs, Shadows and strong gravitational lensing, Chaotic shadows of black holes, shadow radii}.

-The black hole shadow and its boundary corresponding to the extent of the central dark patch is essentially related to unstable null geodesics spiraling outwards from perturbed spherical photon orbits (SPOs).
+The black hole shadow and its boundary corresponding to the extent of the central dark region is essentially related to unstable null geodesics spiraling outwards from perturbed spherical photon orbits (SPOs).
 For spherically symmetric black holes, it is relatively straightforward to examine their photon spheres, whereas for rotating black holes, one needs to analyze both the light rings as well as the whole photon region wherein the SPOs are confined to lie.
 The photon region and its structure are crucial for determining the features of a black hole shadow.
 Though the structure of the shadow depends on the observer's position and motion in addition to the black hole's parameters, the photon region itself is characterized entirely by the black hole's geometry and depends only on the background spacetime metric.